ppy/osu-wiki/wiki/Tournaments/GTS/BGTS_2020/en.md

 1. In order to participate, players need to meet the criteria stated in the [rank restriction](#rank-restrictions) section.
 2. Players sign up individually.
 When their registration is accepted, they will get a country role in the Discord server.
-3. The staff can decline a player from participating in the tournament if the staff deem their skill is much higher than the targeted rank range.
+3. The Player Moderation Team formed within the GTS organisation can refuse a player from participating in the tournament, if the organisation deem such player's skill is much higher than the target rank range.
-4. This iteration, we are allowing 2 teams coming from a country under certain conditions:
+4. We are allowing 2 teams coming from a country under certain conditions:
    - There are **7 or more players** signed up for a country.
    - Each team has to have **at least 3 players**.
 5. Because of the previous rule, there are going to be different scenarios when creating the teams: